djangocon/2023.djangocon.africa/_pages/talks.md

           <p class="card-text">From idea to production</p>
         </div>
         <div class="card-footer">
           <p class="text-body-secondary">A talk about what’s needed to turn a software idea to a reality.
 Flavio (Italy) is a software engineering leader, working at some of the best-known companies in OSS.
-Honza (Czech Republic) is a Django Core contributor.
-Flavio is </p>
+Honza (Czech Republic) is a Django Core contributor.</p>
         </div>
       </div>
     </div>